 Video games may not be what most would consider ‘artistic creations’, but that doesn’t mean they shouldn’t be treated as such – in some cases anyway.
 As such, even if you are someone who enjoys analyzing entertainment, might I be so bold as to recommend doing just that, the next time you play a game with enough substance?
 I’m not saying you should review/critique it, but… you’d be surprised by what can be discovered when exploring video games from a different angle than you’re used to.

 Speaking of critiquing video games: did you know there’s a race out there known as Mims, and that they need your help in The Mims Beginning?
 I certainly didn’t, until fairly recently!
 And dental hygiene is still an issue, as indicated by the toothy puzzler, Dentist Candy Saga.
 From one topic to another and onto a completely third, qub will test your ability to multitask as you race around the screen, dodging coloured blocks!

 As per the norm, several bundles also popped up this past week, with Indie Royale crashlanding a meteorite, Humble shining the spotlight on IndieCade and Groupees?
 Well, they went back to an alternate 19th century, with a second steampunk bundle.
 Good stuff, but we’re not quite done yet.

-Not only was Unhack, the visual novel/puzzle hybrid released less than a week ago, I also managed to write and publish a review!
-Oh, and it’s Stuck In Greenlight Limbo, though perhaps that’ll change now that the game is out?
-Who knows!
+Not only was Unhack, the visual novel/puzzle hybrid released less than a week ago, but I also managed to write and publish a review!
+Oh, and it’s Stuck In Greenlight Limbo, though perhaps that’ll change now that the game is out.
 A bunch of new arrivals also eagerly await some attention from interested Steam users and last but not least, last week’s The Indie Post was a case of impressions vs. review.